Pacific Kava kratom & kava bar in Pensacola, Florida

 • Caffeine-and-kratom or caffeine-and-kava combos

-Many kava bars have coffee and caffeinated teas, which they may offer with an additional shot of kratom or kava.
+Many kava bars have coffee and caxffeinated teas, which they may offer with an additional shot of kratom or kava.
 Especially if you’re new to drinking kratom and kava, it’s not ideal to mix them with caffeinated beverages.
-Caffeine is stimulating, and can counteract the relaxing properties of a kava or kratom drink.
+Caffeine is stimulating and can counteract the relaxing properties of a kava or kratom drink

 Kava Bar Benefits